-This Glazed Lemon Bundt Cake is an entirely different recipe to my Lemon Drizzle Cake.
+Yet Glazed Lemon Bundt Cake is an entirely different recipe to my Lemon Drizzle Cake.

-Buttermilk is added in this recipe and it ensures a moist crumb, bursting with lemon flavour.
+Also, buttermilk is added in this recipe and it ensures a moist crumb, bursting with lemon flavour.

-Can we talk about the glaze for a minute?
+So, please can we talk about the glaze for a minute?

-So for all you lemon lovers out there – this is the cake you have been waiting for.
+So, for all you lemon lovers out there, this is the cake you have been waiting for.

-Please don’t worry if you don’t own a Bundt tin, this cake can be baked in an 8″ round tin, or a loaf tin.
+Please don’t worry if you don’t own a Bundt tin, this cake can be baked in an 8″ round tin, or a 2lb loaf tin.

 All my Bundt tins are by Nordic Ware.
 There are various stockists in the UK so it’s worth shopping around, for both variety and price.